Marine Chemistry Facilities

 SPMC Marine Chemistry at SPMC

 Marine Chemistry Facilities (MCF) at the Shannon Point Marine Center (SPMC) provides and maintains facilties for conducting many kinds of chemical analyses in support of teaching and research at SPMC.
-We provide training to WWU students, faculty, and staff and to participants in SPMC's Research Experiences for Undergraduates (REU) and Multicultural Initiative in the Marine Science: Undergraduate Participation (MIMSUP) programs in basic laboratory safety and laboratory skills, and in specific chemical analyses.
-Training may take place as part of WWU courses held at SPMC, through REU and MIMSUP workshops, and through individually-scheduled sessions for WWU students, staff, and faculty.
+We provide training to WWU students, faculty, and staff and to participants in SPMC's Research Experiences for Undergraduates (REU) program in basic laboratory safety and laboratory skills, and in specific chemical analyses.
+Training may take place as part of WWU courses held at SPMC, through REU workshops, and through individually-scheduled sessions for WWU students, staff, and faculty.
 MCF staff also conduct routine water quality analyses that are added to SPMC's water quality database, a record that goes back over 30 years.

 Facilities and Equipment

-SPMC has extensive facilities for water quality analyses and marine natural products research, as well as facilities for other specialized applications.
-The facilities for water quality research include an autoanalyzer for measuring nutrients (nitrate, nitrite, ammonia, and orthophosphate), fluorometers for measuring chlorophyll and phaeopigments, UV and visible spectrophotometers, a diode array spectrophotometer, titration equipment, temperature, salinity, conductivity, pH, and dissolved oxygen meters, and a dissolved organic carbon analyzer.
-Facilities for conducting studies of marine natural products include an elemental analyzer, gas chromatographs, high pressure liquid chromatographs, and a gas chromatograph/mass spectrometer equipped with a multipurpose sampler/thermal desorption unit.
+SPMC has extensive facilities for water quality analyses, as well as facilities for other specialized applications.
+The facilities for water quality research include an autoanalyzer for measuring nutrients (nitrate, nitrite, ammonia, and orthophosphate), fluorometers for measuring chlorophyll and phaeopigments, UV and visible spectrophotometers, a diode array spectrophotometer, titration equipment, and temperature, salinity, conductivity, pH, and dissolved oxygen meters.

 Using MCS Facilities